quarup/augmented-reality-rugs/README.md

 [GitHub Pages](https://pages.github.com/) is a free service for web serving.
 This is what I'm using for the [live demo](https://quarup.github.io/rugs/).
 Once you set it up, upload the `examples/models` directory browse to it from any internet connected device.

 The disadvantage of GitHub Pages is that they can take a while to pick up your changes (sometimes 10+ minutes).
 So it can be a bit annoying when you're making a lot of changes quickly and want to see the results right away.

-## Inspiration and history

-I've developed this as a feature for https://www.teppichportal.ch/.
-Hopefully you'll see it live there soon.

 ## Contributions and contact